 '''

-clear pem cache() -> ok
+clear_pem_cache() -> ok

 '''

-PEM files, used by ssl API-functions, are cached for performance reasons.
-The cache is automatically checked at regular intervals to see if any cache entries should be invalidated.

-This function provides a way to unconditionally clear the entire cache, thereby forcing a reload of previously cached PEM files.
+PEM files, used by ssl API-functions, are cached.
+The cache is regularly checked to see if any cache entries should be invalidated, however this function provides a way to unconditionally clear the whole cache.

 Upgrades a gen_tcp, or equivalent, connected socket to a TLS socket, that is, performs the client-side TLS handshake.